Install Dash Enterprise on a Bare Metal Server - Airgapped

 Now that your cluster is created, you’re ready to install Dash Enterprise on it.
 The KOTS Admin Console will take you through uploading your Dash Enterprise license and airgap bundle.

-Note: If using a bootstrap node with a web browser for this step and the following step, you’ll need to move your Dash Enterprise license file, Dash Enterprise airgap bundle, and TLS/SSL certificate and key to your bootstrap node.
+Note: If using a bastion node with a web browser for this step and the following step, you’ll need to move your Dash Enterprise license file, Dash Enterprise airgap bundle, and TLS/SSL certificate and key to your bastion node.

 To access the KOTS Admin Console and install Dash Enterprise:

-1. On a machine with a web browser, go to the port-forwarded KOTS Admin Console:
+1. On a machine with a web browser, open an SSH tunnel:

 When the upload is complete, the KOTS Admin Console opens to the Configure Dash Enterprise page.